 James Dendy “Buster” Oliver

-To send flowers in memory of James Dendy "Buster" Oliver, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Dendy "Buster" Oliver, please visit our Heartfelt Sympathies Store.

 James Dendy “Buster” Oliver passed away peacefully on March 19, 2019 at the Martha Jo Leslie State Veterans Home in Kosciusko after a long battle with Parkinsons.
 He was 86 years old and was proud to be a lifelong resident of Kosciusko with the exception of a short residence in Pearl, Mississippi and his time in the military.
 Visitation will be held Thursday, March 21st from 12:30 to 2:00 pm at Parkway Baptist Church in Kosciusko with the funeral service immediately following.
 Graveside services will be held at the Kosciusko City Cemetery.
 Culpepper Funeral Home will be in charge of arrangements.

 He was born on April 17, 1932 in Kosciusko to the late Felton Owen Oliver and Ruby Dendy Oliver.
 He attended Kosciusko High School and served as the drum major in the band for four years.
 He graduated from Mississippi State University majoring in Business Administration.
 He was the drum major in the band at MSU for two years.
 He was in R.O.T.C. at State and enlisted in the Air Force and served two years in San Antonio, Texas.
 Upon discharge, he worked for Met Life Insurance for 29 years as a sales representative.
 He also worked at the Kosciusko Housing Authority, United States Census Bureau and as a rural mail carrier.
 He enjoyed striking up a conversation with strangers to see if he could make a connection to someone he knew from Kosciusko or Attala County.
 It was amazing how many times he did.
 He loved music and singing and even sang to his caregivers in the last few days of his life.